ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/MINAR.md

 ```

-We'll see an example of [an interrupt handler]() later.
+We'll see an example of [an interrupt handler](#a-single-event-from-an-interrupt-handler) later.

 #### Function pointers and binding in MINAR

 mbed OS uses function pointers.
 The functionality comes from ``core-util/FunctionPointer.h``, which includes ``FunctionPointerBase.h`` and ``FunctionPointerBind.h``.

 In MINAR, an event is a pointer to a function, plus a specific binding of the function's arguments.
 The event is created from a ``FunctionPointer`` by calling its ``bind`` method. ``bind`` takes a set of fixed values for the function's arguments (if the function has arguments) and creates a ``FunctionPointerBind`` instance. ``FunctionPointerBind`` keeps a copy of those fixed values and allows us to call the function later with those fixed arguments without having to specify them again.
-Here's an example [we'll review in full later]():
+Here's an example:

 ```C++
 FunctionPointer1<void, const char*> fp(cb_msg_and_increment);